bug400/pyilper/INSTALL.md

 The requirements specified above must be available on the system.

-On Debian based Linux systems you can install the pyilper Debian package.
+On Debian based Linux systems you can install the pyILPER Debian package.

-On all other systems unzip the pyilper source code, go to the pyilper directory and type:
+On all other systems unzip the pyILPER source code, go to the pyILPER directory and type:

      python3 setup.py install